foundry-vtt-community/wiki.js/setup/linux-installation.md

 # (Optional) D. Accessing Userdata Files with Cyberduck
 ## Objective
-At the end of this optional section, you will be able to directly access the files in your userdata directory with Cybderuck.
+At the end of this optional section, you will be able to directly access the files in your userdata directory with Cyberduck.
 This is useful for moving, deleting, or bulk uploading assets for Foundry.

 ## Install and Setup Cyberduck